dandominicstaicu/Rustybox/README.md

 If any error occures the err is set to true, and after checking all the names the error is returned; this is so it lets the other rms execute succesfully if one failed, but still return an error code;

+### ls

+Different behaviour for files and directories.
+If the target is a directory, checks for flags and prints the entries inside it according to whata was was required; more details about this in comments in the code;
+If the target is a file, print it's name.

+### cp

+If the source is a file, the copy is done by using fs::copy at the given destination;
+If the source is a dir, it has to be recursive.
+It copies the contents of the src dir: if it's a file using fs::copy, if it's a dir by calling cp() recursively.

+### touch

+If it doesn't exist and is allowed to create it, the function uses File::create to create the new file;
+In order to modify the access time of the file, it opens the file and reads from it;
+In order to change the last modify time of the file, it opens it and writes a space;
+If no_creat was set and the file doesn't exist, just return with no error code;

+### chmod

+Takes a string slice permission representing either numeric or symbolic permission modes, and a name as a String which is the path to the file or directory.

+The function checks if the permission string can be parsed as an octal number.
+If successful, it sets the file permissions to this numeric value using fs::set_permissions.

+Handle symbolic permissions: If the permission string is not numeric, the function assumes it is symbolic.
+It retrieves the current metadata of the file and its mode.

+For each permission chunk, it finds the index of the operation character (+ or -).
+It then determines the entities (u for user, g for group, o for others, a for all) and the permissions (r, w, x) to be modified.
+For each permission character, it calculates a permission mask.

+It then applies the operation (+ to add permissions, - to remove them) to the current mode.
+After calculating the updated mode, the function applies it to the file or directory using fs::set_permissions.

 ## Requirement

 https://upb-cs-rust.github.io/teme/rustybox.html